gumaerc-testorg/21w.730-1-fall-2005/content/pages/syllabus.md

 Lunsford, Andrea A. _Easy Writer: A Pocket Guide._ 2nd ed.
 Boston, MA: Bedford/St. Martin's Press, 2002, 2005.
 ISBN: 9780312433093.

 You should also have on hand a college dictionary and thesaurus such as _The Oxford English Dictionary._ New York, NY: Oxford University Press, 2004.
 ISBN: 9780198608646.
-For general writing reference, consult _Easy Writer_ as well as Leslie Perelman, James Paradis, Edward Barrett. [_The Mayfield Handbook of Scientific and Technical Writing_](http://www.mhhe.com/mayfieldpub/tsw/home.htm).
+For general writing reference, consult _Easy Writer_ as well as Leslie Perelman, James Paradis, Edward Barrett. {{% resource_link "c4612058-0bba-4d2e-97f4-c1a9dc24eb8e" "_The Mayfield Handbook of Scientific and Technical Writing_" %}}.

 Assignments: Three Major Writing Assignments, Revision Process, Reader-Writer Notebook, Oral Presentation, Final Portfolio
 --------------------------------------------------------------------------------------------------------------------------